 Being that the Dominican Republic is part of Latin America, it would be easy to assume that these passings are similar to those which happen in places like Mexico, where the primary cause of death is related to drug cartel violence.
 However, let’s not be so quick to jump to conclusions…

 Of the 11 total incidents this year, just two have resulted from unnatural causes.
-The remainder of the deaths in 2019 have all been a result of natural causes.
+The remainder of the deaths in 2019 have all been a result of natural causes, which has been confirmed by the State Department and FBI.
 However, what caused such panic is that there were a series of deaths which happened very close to each other and the media began to alledge that tainted alcohol, contaminated food and/or pesticides were to blame.
 With news founded in assumptions, the public began to worry whether or not it was safe to travel to the Dominican Republic.
 While we will cover this in depth later, we can conclude with certainty that the tourist deaths in the Dominican Republic this year have not been a result of violence and crime, nor did they happen under mysterious circumstances.

 Other Dominican Republic safety concerns